K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_api_service_metering.md

--   In case of Rating Policy
+-   In the case of Rating Policy

 	 	POST /v1/rating/plans/:rating_plan_id
 	>